President, West Valley CollegeHow many positions are you recruiting for?:

 West Valley College has added seven new or renovated buildings pursuant to its publicly-financed bond campaigns, and will be adding major upgrades to the colleges infrastructure in the coming years, including a new state of the art wellness center, new library and fine arts centers, and a new STEAM complex courtesy of our Measure W bond.
 The college has also benefitted greatly from its Community Support funding model (Basic Aid) and from the largest period of philanthropic support in its history coupled with a legacy of strong community partnership and engagement.

-Santa Clara County, home of the Silicon Valley, is a world-renowned center for high technology and an important business and financial center.
-It is also the Bay Area’s most populous county, with almost 2 million residents, and the site of California’s third largest city, San Jose.
+THE DISTRICTSilicon Valley is a world-renowned center for high technology and an important business and financial center.
+It is also the Bay Area’s most populous county, with almost 2 million residents, and the site of California’s third-largest city, San Jose.
 West Valley and Mission Colleges serve an area of approximately 350,000 residents.
 The West Valley-Mission Community College District is one of the largest employers in Santa Clara County.

-This is an executive position with an anticipated start date in January 2020.
-This is an exempt position and is not subject to overtime.Salary and Benefits
+This is an executive position with an anticipated start date in August 2023.
+This is an exempt position and is not subject to overtime.Salary and Benefits:

-- Any combination equivalent to: Master’s degree in education, public administration or related field;
+- Master’s degree in education, public administration or related field;

-- Five years of increasingly responsible management experience providing administrative leadership across at least 2 of the following organizational areas: Student Services Division, Academic Affairs Division, Fundraising/Advancement Division, or Business/Finance/Administration Division; and including at least 1 year of experience serving a California community college or district at the Vice President, Vice Chancellor, or President level; and
+- Five years of increasingly responsible management experience providing leadership across at least two (2) of the following organizational areas; Student Services, Academic Affairs, Fundraising/Advancement, or Business/Finance/Administration, including at least one (1) year of experience serving a community college or district at the Vice President, Vice Chancellor, or President level.

 - Educational preparation from an accredited institution in the form of an earned doctorate.